AMEMobileInc/jedai/README.md

-# jedai is the best of all
+# jedai is the best of all not at all